DavidDiasLugon/DavidDiasLugon.github.io/about.md

 permalink: /about/
 ---

-I'm a student of computer science at Federal Fluminense University.
-I love coding with Python, that is the only language I know at the moment...
+I'm a student of computer science at Federal Fluminense University (UFF).
+I'm a beginner in Python and C.

 ### Technologies & Fields
 - Python
+- C
-- LaTex
+- $`\LaTeX`$